ArnoldYSYeung/cnn-image-colorization/README.md

 Once trained, new images may be inputted into the CNN for colorization.
 Images similar to the training dataset (e.g., containing the same objects) work best with the CNN architecture.

+A [UNet](https://arxiv.org/abs/1505.04597) architecture for image colorization has also been implemented.
+I don't have the time to upload it yet, but soon.
+Promise :)

 ##  Results
 The CNN is trained with 2 classes in the CIFAR-10 dataset: horses and cats.
 Experiments for each class were conducted with both the 16-color option and the 32-color option.